kvendrik/schematicsjs/README.md

 ```

 #### #2 Library
-The next step is of course stating to use the library.
-Its quite simple: give it the URL to your schema and start hacking.
+Perfect!
+Now give the library the URL to your schema and start hacking. :)
 ```javascript
 new Schematics('http://kvendrik.github.io/schematicsjs/test/schema.json')
 .then(function(api){